 If you follow the news these days, chances are that you’ve heard about a contentious debate regarding immunity.
-In 2020, this has come up often in the context of immunity for law enforcement officers in the wake of allegations of police brutality.
+In 2020, this has often come up in the context of immunity for law enforcement officers in the wake of allegations of police brutality.
 This is usually described as a “controversial” topic.
-However, it is my belief that if average citizens looked at this closer, there would be overwhelming support for doing away with or severely limiting immunity for law enforcement.
+However, I believe that if average citizens looked at this closer, there would be overwhelming support for doing away with or severely limiting immunity for law enforcement.

 In theory, this makes sense.
-I get it, law enforcement is not an easy job.
-It’s stressful and officers literally put their lives on the line in many cases.
+I get it.
+Law enforcement is not an easy job.
+It’s stressful, and officers put their lives on the line.
 The concern was that frivolous lawsuits would bankrupt towns and cities and that law enforcement would be hesitant to carry out their duties.

 It’s important to understand that it is called qualified immunity rather than absolute immunity.
 Under absolute immunity, under no circumstances could law enforcement be sued in civil court; regardless of the facts.

 On the other hand, qualified immunity provides some exceptions where law enforcement can be sued.
 Currently, for law enforcement not to be shielded by qualified immunity, a plaintiff must show that law enforcement violated “clearly established law.”
-In reality, this creates an almost impossible hurdle for plaintiffs to overcome as the Supreme Court has required nearly identical facts in a previous case in order to find that a law was clearly established.
+In reality, this creates an almost impossible hurdle for plaintiffs to overcome.
+The Supreme Court has required nearly identical facts in a previous case to find that a law was clearly established.
 As a result, this immunity is very rarely able to be pierced, meaning very few lawsuits against law enforcement are able to go forward.

 Why It Matters